dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/docs/6-dynatrace-openpipeline-collector-logs.md

 ## Analyze Results

 Analyze the OpenTelemetry Collector logs after Dynatrace OpenPipeline processing.
+Run the queries from the Notebook.

 ### Analyze the results in Dynatrace (Notebook)